railwayapp/docs/src/docs/guides/cron-jobs.md

 Scheduled Jobs, or Cron Jobs, allow you to start a service on a defined schedule.

-Services configured as cron jobs are expected to execute a task, and terminate as soon as that task is finished, leaving no open resourcs.
+Services configured as cron jobs are expected to execute a task, and terminate as soon as that task is finished, leaving no open resources.

 ## Configuring a Cron Job